QuantEcon/lecture-source-jl/rst_files/finite_markov.rst

 .. figure:: /_static/figures/mc_ex1_plot.png

-(You don't need to add the fancy touches to the graph---see the solution if you're interested)
+(You don't need to add the fancy touches to the graph --- see the solution if you're interested)

 .. _mc_ex2: